 Error Code: This 8-bit field contains an error code from the following table.
-If an error code is not recognised by the receiver, then the receiver MUST assume that an error exists, and therefore that the message is processed, but the nature of the error is unclear.
+If an error code is not recognized by the receiver, then the receiver MUST assume that an error exists, and therefore that the original message that triggered the Error message to be sent is processed, but the nature of the error is unclear.

 Value Meaning

-1 Conference does not Exist
+1 Conference Does Not Exist

-2 User does not Exist
+2 User Does Not Exist

 3 Unknown Primitive

 4 Unknown Mandatory Attribute

 5 Unauthorized Operation

 6 Invalid Floor ID

 7 Floor Request ID Does Not Exist

+Value Meaning
-8 You have Already Reached the Maximum Number of Ongoing

-Floor Requests for this Floor
+8 You have Already Reached the Maximum Number of Ongoing Floor Requests for This Floor

 9 Use TLS

+10 Unable to Parse Message

+11 Use DTLS

+12 Unsupported Version

+13 Incorrect Message Length

+14 Generic Error